A mixture of several crafts, but essentially building machines to harness wind, water and animal power to drive machinery.

 Issues affecting the viability of the craft

-- There is plenty of work but no funding, plus issues with skills, costs, raw materials, recruitment, and business viability due to material costs, premises and set up costs, long turn round and getting paid.
+- There is plenty of work and funding available but funding will need to be applied for.
+There are issues with skills, costs, raw materials, recruitment, and business viability due to material costs, premises and set up costs, long turn round and getting paid.
+Also, the work that is done needs to be sustainable as money for maintenance is harder to obtain.

 - The smaller companies have cash flow issues and are strategically pushed out by the larger ones.